Neil Woodford's listed fund considers replacing him as manager

-LONDON (Reuters) - Embattled money manager Neil Woodford faces being replaced as the portfolio manager of his namesake listed investment fund Woodford Patient Capital Trust (WPCT.L).
+LONDON, July 29 (Reuters) - Embattled money manager Neil Woodford faces being replaced as the portfolio manager of his namesake listed investment fund Woodford Patient Capital Trust.

 WPCT said on Monday that it had received offers from “third parties” to take over managing the trust’s portfolio and that it was considering them.